Amaro13/El-Geldadon-FrontEnd/README.md

 This project is under MIT protection.

-Work, development and deployment done by Amaro Francisco 👋🏽 [Entre em contato!](https://www.linkedin.com/in/amaroribeiro/)
+Work, development and deployment done by Amaro Francisco 👋🏽 [Contact me!](https://www.linkedin.com/in/amaroribeiro/)